renatakaczor/Trading_project/README.md

 The application is available [here](https://trading-app-simplon.herokuapp.com/).

-## Data collection

-We used the AlphaVantage API to collect the time series (daily) of each stock.
-For company news, we used the Stock News API.
-Locally, the data has been stored in a **Postgresql** database but for deployment purposes, we imported all the information into a **SQLite** database.

 ### Preprocessing

-We did an Exploratory Data Analysis in the **data_wrangling/preparation_dataset.ipynb** notebook.
+We did an Exploratory Data Analysis in the **serie.ipynb** notebook.
 We used the **MSFT** stock to understand how to prepare the dataset for an LSTM model.

 ### Machine Learning